catiotocat/Universal-DHD-Remote-Access-Websocket/docs.md

 All messages sent by a client to the server should be in plain text.

-There are 3 special commands that can be sent by any client at any time.
+There are 2 special commands that can be sent by any client at any time.

-- `-API` - Tells the server to make a stargate api request.
-Results in a Stargate API Data message being sent to all clients.
 - `-SLOTS` - Tells the server to immediatly send out Permission Information messages to all clients.
 - `-QUERY` - Tells the server to query information from all connected stargates.
 Results in many Stargate Slot Information messages being sent to all clients.